 If you are a website owner working with a developer, please ask the developer to go over these settings for you.

 For a better translation experience, activate WPML Translation Editor.
-To do this, go to the WPML -> Translation Management page and click on the Multilingual Content Setup tab.
-There, check the Use the translation editor option in the How to translate posts and pages section and click on Save.
+Go to the WPML -> Settings page.
+There, check the Use the translation editor option under the How to translate posts and pages section and click Save.

 For illustration purposes, we have installed and activated the Avada theme, as it offers several custom post types.
 In this tutorial, we provide detailed instructions on how to reorder items on the Portfolio archive page of the default language and secondary language.
 You can reorder any custom post type by following the same steps.